 I know it, you know it, we all know it: hairstylists’ livelihoods depend on their Instagram feed.
-In the social media era, the number of stylists utilizing the ‘gram is growing at lightening speed.
+In the social media era, the number of stylists utilizing the gram is growing at lightning speed.
 To stand out and snatch more followers, clients, and press, a hairstylist or colorist’s best strategy should include a strong Instagram bio.
-Ahead, Mane Addicts writer and social media manager shares her tips for how to perfect your ‘gram bio.
+Ahead, Mane Addicts writer and social media manager shares her tips for how to perfect your Instagram bio.

 If you go by Cotton Candy Unicorn Hair Painter or Chic Shear Master, and I’m a potential writer or media outlet that wants to tap you for a story, expect me to address you as one of those.
 If that’s not the name you go by, then be sure to include your preferred or real name in your bio.

-This is helpful for two reasons: One, potential clients are everywhere on the ‘gram, and they’re all individually looking for a different service, so noting your speciality will immediately catch their attention.
-Two: Like aforementioned, editors are crunched on time when pitching and writing stories and they often scour the ‘gram for the latest and greatest hair trends—which means if your bio clearly states you’re a colorist or stylist specializing in XYZ, all the more easier it is for me to decide to include your expertise in my story.
+This is helpful for two reasons.
+One, potential clients are everywhere on the gram.
+They’re all individually looking for a different service, so noting your specialty will immediately catch their attention.
+Two: Like aforementioned, editors are crunched on time when pitching and writing stories.
+They often scour Instagram for the latest and greatest hair trends.
+This means if your bio clearly states you’re a colorist or stylist specializing in XYZ, all the easier it is for me to decide to include your expertise in my story.

-It’s important!
 While some stylists have both salon and editorial experience, others are married to one.
 If you’re one of them, specify that in your bio.
 Why?
-The techniques and styles used in the salon are meant to enhance a client’s hair way beyond the appointment, whereas on set the cut or style is usually a temporary look created solely to get “the money shot.”
-Stylists behind the chair and editorial stylists have different skill sets and it’s important for potential clients and press to understand your strong points.
+The techniques and styles used in the salon are meant to enhance a client’s hair way beyond the appointment.
+Whereas on set, the cut or style is usually a temporary look created solely to get the money shot.
+Stylists behind the chair and editorial stylists have different skill sets.
+It’s important for potential clients and the press to understand your strong points.

 You might not have your email listed in your bio because you want to play hard to get or appear elite.
 And listen, we get it!
 You’re an artist and you’re proud of your work, nothing wrong with a lot of confidence.
-But here’s the thing—it’s really annoying.
-If you’re open to contributing your expertise to a publication or a client, show it by including the best email to reach you on.
+But here’s the thing, it’s really annoying.
+If you’re open to contributing your expertise to a publication or a client, include your email.
 In lieu of an email, a phone number works too.